RLGoolsby/ImageSlider/README.md

 # ImagesSlider
-3D image Slider
+image Slider
-I have created an image slider with accessibility standards applied to the code structure
+I have created an image slider with accessibility standards applied to the code structure.